Maceió: Gallery

-Food

-Gastronomy include fishes, shrimps, crabs and lobsters are some of Maceió's specialties.
-Fresh seafood is prepared from local recipes, such as tapioca, acaraje, carne-de-sol, cuscuz de tapioca.
-A kind of mollusk, the sururu, is appreciated in the city and is incorporated in many typical dishes.

 Transportation

 Public Transportation

 Maceió is served by Maceió Urban Rail, a light rail system.

 International Airport

 Zumbi dos Palmares International Airport located outside Maceió serves the area with international connections to Lisbon in Portugal and Buenos Aires in Argentina, as well as cities throughout Brazil.

 In 2021 the airport handled 1,893,812 passengers.

 Port

 The Port of Jaraguá is a Brazilian port located in Maceió.
 The commercial and economic development of the Port of Jaraguá, next to the margins of the Mundaú lagoon, was responsible for the emergence of an important settlement that received the name of Maceió and later became the present capital of Alagoas.
 The Port of Jaraguá is situated in a natural port area that facilitates the ships docking.
 During the Brazilian colonial period, the most important products exported from there port were sugar, tobacco, coconut and spices.
 The Biggest Cruise Ship to attract at port was MSC Seashore in 2022.